jecki/DHParser/documentation_src/Overview.rst

 to get rid of the quotation marks surrounding string elements and, other than above, we also ad the :py:func:`transform.reduce_single_child` which eliminates a single dangling leaf-node.
-(The complement to :py:func:`transform.reduce_single_child` is the function :py:func:`transform.replace_by_single_child` which removes the parent node of a singe dangeling leaf-node.)
+(The complement to :py:func:`transform.reduce_single_child` is the function :py:func:`transform.replace_by_single_child` which removes the parent node of a singe dangling leaf-node.)
 For the ``number``-primitive we use the ``collapse``-transformation which replaces any substructure of child-nodes by its concatenated string-content.